College Degree Faculty

 Laura Jean Moriarty, Ph.D., Sam Houston State University

 Laura is a widely published criminal justice author who has conducted extensive research in such topics as violent crime, juvenile justice, drug abuse and victimology.
 Specialties in Survey Research and Criminal Justice.

 David M. Nemi, M.S., State University College of New York

 David is a professor of marketing/retailing at Niagara County Community College where he is also the coordinator of the Retail Management Program.
 David is also a marketing/retail consultant with the Niagara Small Business Development Center, and sits on many boards from million-dollar corporations to nonprofit organizations.
 Specialty in Retail Employee Management.

 Victor is an influential and performance-focused professional with a stellar record of achievement in HR leadership.
-He has been teaching in higher education for 7 years.
+He has been teaching in higher education for seven years.
 He has completed an immense amount of research in the field and with many of those being published.
-Specialties: Human Resources Management, Organizational Development, Public Administration.
+Specialties in Human Resources Management, Organizational Development, Public Administration.

 Gail Olmsted, M.B.A., University of New Haven

 Gail is an assistant professor at Springfield Technical Community College in Massachusetts.
 She teaches courses in marketing, retailing, and entrepreneurship, and serves as the campus liaison for entrepreneurship and business development.
 Specialty in Retail Loss Prevention.